McClelland-Layne House

-McClelland-Layne House is a historic home located at Crawfordsville, Montgomery County, Indiana.
-It was built in 1869, and is a two-story, "L"-shaped, Italian Villa style brick dwelling.
+McClelland-Layne House is a historic home located at Crawfordsville, Indiana.
+It was built in 1869, and is a two-story, L-shaped, Italian Villa style brick dwelling.
 It has a low-hipped roof and segmental- and round-arched windows.
 The house features a three-story tower topped by a low-hipped roof.
 It was built for well known Crawfordsville surgeon Dr. James S. McClelland.

 It was listed on the National Register of Historic Places in 1985.